impres-lab/leafkin/README.md

 **0. Installation of leafkin.**

 - During the intallation of leafkin using the following function: `devtools::install_github("impres-lab/leafkin")`, you will be prompted to install and/or update the packages used by the leafkin package.
-On you first try, you should choose to install/update all packages suggested by the function (first option, 1: All, when prompted: "*Enter one or more numbers, or an empty line to skip updates:*").
+On you first try, you should choose to install/update all packages suggested by the function (first option, **1: All**, when prompted: "*Enter one or more numbers, or an empty line to skip updates:*").
 - If, during installtion, you are prompted with the question to compile packages or not (i.e. "*Do you want to install from sources the package which needs compilation?
-(Yes/no/cancel)*"), the most stable option here is to choose *no*, since local compilation of the latest uncompiled packages sometimes results in an error.
-When you select *no*, the latest precompiled version of the packages is installed, which is just fine for leafkin.
+(Yes/no/cancel)*"), the most stable option here is to choose **no**, since local compilation of the latest uncompiled packages sometimes results in an error.
+When you select **no**, the latest precompiled version of the packages is installed, which is just fine for leafkin.
-- When you have tried this and there is still an error occuring during installation, you should skip updates of the remaining packages causing an error during installation (just hit your ENTER key when prompted: "*Enter one or more numbers, or an empty line to skip updates:*".
+- When you have tried this and there is still an error occuring during installation, you should skip updates of the remaining packages causing an error during installation (just hit your **ENTER** key when prompted: "*Enter one or more numbers, or an empty line to skip updates:*".
 This should install leafkin.

 **1. Extra columns could be added through the use of Excel when creating the .txt file.**